ramtinJ95/Mywiki/Account Access and Security.md

 Snowflake supports Role-Based Access control.
 Permissions on database objects such as databases or tables are granted to Roles.

+A row access policy uses Conditional Expression Functions and Context Functions to determine which rows should be visible in a given context.
+Context Functions such as CURRENT_USER(), CURRENT_ROLE(), and CURRENT_ACCOUNT(), which act as dynamic filters and are commonly used with secure views to limit row access in a table.

 ### Platform security
 Snowflake is a highly secured platform and provides multi-level security like Multi-Factor Authentication (MFA), provision to set up Network policy to block